jackvfb/thesis-clusters/README.md

 ## Thesis Clusters
-This is the source code for a notebook that contains the results of a cluster analysis performed on my thesis data.
-The notebook is being shared with my thesis committee to get their feedback on the suitability of the different clustering methods.
+This project contains the source code for a cluster analysis that I performed on my thesis data.
+- `index.qmd` -- the notebook that is rendered into an html which I will shared with my thesis committee to get their feedback on the suitability of the different clustering methods.